thaihv/smartcity-platform/README.md

       &nbsp;&nbsp;  }\
    &nbsp;]\
 }
-- Go to ./kpi-service/
-   * Run $ mvn spring-boot:run Or $ java -Dfile.encoding=UTF-8 -jar kpi-service-0.0.1-SNAPSHOT.jar
-   * Open (http://localhost:8090/kpi/list) to see the list of KPI for smart city
 - Go to ./ui-service/
    * Run $ mvn spring-boot:run
-   * Open (http://localhost:8081/mytamky/) to view UI example of consuming microservices.
+   * Open (http://localhost:8090/mytamky/) to view UI example of consuming microservices.
-- Go to ./api-gateway/
+- In order to test the ui service that is not behind the Gateway (not need access to port 8090) and ignore the automatically login step from Keycloak.
+Go to ./ui-community-service/
    * Run $ mvn spring-boot:run
-   * Open (http://localhost:8080/mytamky/) and try calls to microservices if things run well.
-This is a main entry point for this boilerplate code.
-Every API calls will go to port 8080.
-- Optionally, In order to test the ui service that is not needed to access behind the Gateway and ignore the automatically login step from Keycloak, go to ./ui-community-service/
-   * Run $ mvn spring-boot:run
-   * Open (http://localhost:18081/community/) to test API calls with/without a loggedin user!
+   * Open (http://localhost:8094/community/) to test API calls that is setup CORS with/without a loggedin user!